How Northwest Technical College uses the HSRT in admissions

 About the HSRT exam

 The Health Sciences Reasoning Test is developed by Insight Assessment.
 Unlike the TEAS or HESI, it does not test science, math, or vocabulary.
 It measures five critical thinking skills: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
-The exam is approximately 33 questions and is not timed — most students complete it in 45–90 minutes.
+The exam is approximately 33 questions and most students complete it in 45–90 minutes.

 Minnesota nursing programs adopted the HSRT after the MANE consortium dissolved, shifting toward holistic admissions models that emphasize critical thinking ability over content knowledge.
 Research in nursing education suggests that reasoning ability — more than prerequisite GPA — predicts clinical performance and NCLEX success.